-But it’s important to note that not all cases are linked to a medical condition.
+But it’s important to note that not all cases of natal or neonatal teeth are linked to a medical condition.

-If your baby is born with teeth, your pediatrician or pediatric dentist will help you figure out the best course of action.
+If your baby’s born with teeth, your pediatrician or pediatric dentist will help you figure out the best course of action.

 One risk is that your baby might swallow a tooth if it comes loose.